 What are Landlords, Property Managers, Brokers and Agents here on Active Rain utilizing for personal security?
 What are your thoughts on security systems?

-Janell is a member of Rentec Direct, a web-based property management software program designed to help streamline the day-to-day operations of landlords and property managers.
+Janell is a member of Rentec Direct, a web-based property management software program designed to help streamline tenant screening and the day-to-day operations of landlords and property managers.